tokenjournal/site/content/editorial-policy.md

 ###### Openness
 Isn't the journal too centralized?

 The operating scheme of the journal is fairly classical.
 Albeit many ideas for decentralized academia and publications in general have been proposed in the last years, **we do not feel that at the moment they are developed enough to be adoptable on a large scale**.
 In particular, decentralized approaches that are based on "network reputation" are often prone to the same appeal to authority bias that we want to dispose of.
 This is because unqualified people are able to endorse someone that they deem qualified, even when this is not the case.
-The main focus of the journal is to have principled, theoretically-informed reviews: all reviewers and editors hould therefore have an established curriculum/expertise in the fields they are being asked to handle.
+The main focus of the journal is to have principled, theoretically-informed reviews: all reviewers and editors should therefore have an established curriculum/expertise in the fields they are being asked to handle.

 Clearly, this may create other types of prejudices, and this is why we are opting for an **open-reviews system, where the names of the reviewers are made public at the end of the process**.
 In this case, the community could give us feedback telling us if they agree or not with a particular review.

 Moreover, listing the reviewer names on the paper is itself a form of contribution, that makes having to pay reviewers unnecessary (note that paying reviewers is common practice for many publication journals).

-Also, we want to be as open and as inclusive as possible, and we will do everything in our power to mantain contact with the community. **We invite everyone that wants to become an editor/reviewer, or to endorse an editor/reviewer, to write to us**: all in all, the fact that our approach is (for the moment) centralized does not deter us from being open to community suggestions, and from vetting those suggestions in detail.
+Also, we want to be as open and as inclusive as possible, and we will do everything in our power to maintain contact with the community. **We invite everyone that wants to become an editor/reviewer, or to endorse an editor/reviewer, to write to us**: all in all, the fact that our approach is (for the moment) centralized does not deter us from being open to community suggestions, and from vetting those suggestions in detail.

 ###### Salaries
-All the committees are made of volouteers.
+All the committees are made of volunteers.

 No one receives any form of contribution, economic or not, for their work at Decentralized Technology.
-All the committee positions are held on a volounteering basis.
+All the committee positions are held on a volunteering basis.

 ## Editorial committee